Wandergarten/OpenDataMInfo_TeamMarhack/README.md

-# Open Data MInfo e.V.
+# :computer: Open Data MInfo e.V.
 Hackathon Team #Marhack

-This is the [Open Data Minfo e.V. hackathon](https://matheinfo.github.io/hackathon/)'s repository of Team Marhack.
+This is the [Open Data MInfo e.V. hackathon](https://matheinfo.github.io/hackathon/)'s repository of Team Marhack.
 We are four students from Philipps-University Marburg (DE):

-... to the moon!
+... to the moon!:rocket:

 Karo, Quirin, Jonny & Chris